Rangers vs. Penguins Prediction & Picks - November 22

 Rangers vs. Penguins Prediction & Picks: Line, Spread, Over/Under - November 22

-The Pittsburgh Penguins (9-8), coming off a 3-0 win over the Vegas Golden Knights, host the New York Rangers (12-3-1) at PPG Paints Arena on Wednesday, November 22 at 7:00 PM ET on ESPN+, MSG, and SportsNet PT.
-The Rangers lost to the Dallas Stars 6-3 in their most recent outing.
+The New York Rangers (12-3-1) and Pittsburgh Penguins (9-8) square off at PPG Paints Arena on Wednesday, November 22 at 7:00 PM ET on ESPN+, MSG, and SportsNet PT.
+The Rangers fell to the Dallas Stars 6-3 in their most recent outing, while the Penguins are coming off a 3-0 victory over the Vegas Golden Knights.

 Catch over 1,000 out of market NHL games, plus original programming, with ESPN+ or the Disney Bundle.